ScottVandervort/Calabasas/readme.md

 The SkeletonFaceTracker appears to be important - and fortunately, it can be easily ported over.

-It looks like AllFramesReady and KinectChanged are the two main entry points for the Kinnect.
+It looks likeÂ AllFramesReady andÂ KinectChanged are the two main entry points for the Kinnect.

 Lastly, I picked a bad name for my project and will need to change it as FaceTracker is one of the main assemblies used by Microsofts API.
 I should have seen this coming.

 Day 7 - It compiles
 ------------------------------------------

 SkeletonFaceTracker stores facePoints for each frame.
-Each point is a location on the face ( FeaturePoint)  and an x,y value (PointF).
+Each point is a location on the face ( FeaturePoint) Â and an x,y value (PointF).

 Each time a new frame is rendered I want to print location of my forehead to see if it changes when I move.